Bpgarcia/Data-Portfolio/README.md

 Technology: Python, Pandas, Selenium.

 Results:
-The automation eliminated the need for manual data handling and email creation, saving several hours per week and ensuring that team members received consistent, timely reports with up-to-date call insights
+The automation eliminated the need for manual data handling, saving several hours per week and ensuring that team members received consistent and timely reports with up-to-date call insights